danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## Fullstack

 When I started my career, there were no separate titles for front and back end developers.
 The titles were just like "software developer" or "programmer analyst".
-These were fullstack roles before that term had been developed.
+These were fullstack roles before that term had been coined.
 Developers were responsible for building out features end to end, including database schema design, back end services and APIs, and making the front end look and function as specified in the [design comps](https://thedilldesign.com/web-design-comps-made/).

 Then some years later, a trend emerged to separate out the roles into "back end developer" and "front end developer".
 The idea being that these are separate skills with often, separate languages (until [Node.js](https://nodejs.org/en/) came along and made it possible to build the back end in the same language as the front end), and that people should specialize in one area or another.
+I've had the opportunity to work as fullstack, front-end only, and back-end only.

 It's true that there's a different kind of thinking involved in building the front end such as the declarative nature of HTML and CSS, weaving in JavaScript in an organized way (which could mean learning a number of [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) frameworks), a focus on the visual for different media, animations, and accessibility, just to name a few items.
 Whereas on the back end a developer is focused on ensuring the database is normalized, efficient queries, building models that accurately represent the business domain, and services and APIs that implement the business rules.